KatieTheDev/katiethe.dev/content/posts/why-i-am-a-socialist/index.md

 +++
 We must stand in solidarity together in order to create a cohesive plan for change.
 The billionaire class must no longer trample on the worker.

 One thing that lead me to leftism, ironically, is libertarianism.
 I was briefly a libertarian as an edgy teenager.
-As we should all know, the Gadsen flag{{< super "[Fig. 1]" >}} has the text "Don't tread on me".
+As we should all know, the Gadsden flag{{< super "[Fig. 1]" >}} has the text "Don't tread on me".
 This idea of being independent from all masters perseveres into the ideas of communism.
 As a communist, I believe that the only way we as workers can be free of the capitalists' boots is to rid ourselves of capitalism.

 ![Gadsen Flag](Gadsden-Flag.png)
 {{< super "[Figure 1]" >}}